View on GitHub

 I recommend to use the 48k Opus audio-only format for playback to save as much bandwidth as possible.
 (The drop in sound quality becomes noticeable only over high-end headphones or on loud sound recordings.)
 Picking a video format for background play is pretty much pointless anyway and would also raise the chance of playback failure significantly.

-Early 2023, YouTube chenged the behavior of its player on backgrounded tabs.
-Whenever your device is either locked, the browser isn't the app in the foreground, or the player's tab simply is not the active one, and navigation occurs in the background, access to new media sources will be restricted to a couple of formats only -- the ones currently loaded by the original YT player and possibly maybe one or two old-fashioned AV-formats which were kept for compatibility reasons.
+Whenever your device is either locked, the browser isn't the app in the foreground, the player's tab is not the active one, or for any god-forsaken reason commercial breaks are being attempted to be skipped, while navigation occurs, YouTube may severely restrict access to new media sources to a couple of formats only -- the ones currently loaded by the original YT player and possibly maybe one or two old-fashioned AV-formats which were kept for compatibility reasons.

-And even these scarce sources may point to an advertisement, because the ad-filtering is never quite 100%: In order to get the missing formats, you will need to navigate away to a different video, and come back while the player's webpage stays in the foreground.
+And even these scarce sources may point to an advertisement since the ad-filtering is never quite 100% (and is getting worse and worse nowadays rapidly): In order to get the missing formats, you will need to navigate away to a different video, and come back while the player's webpage stays in the foreground.

 Now that YouTube have upgraded to the newest version of its mobile UI, there is hope that maybe three years from now its bugs will be fixed too.
-Playlists are simplified to the point where no native skip forward or backward buttons exist, and the list itself appears to be floating over all the other elements on the page -- stupidly covering even the player itself, most notably on Kiwi and Ecosia.
+Playlists are simplified to the point where no native skip forward or backward buttons exist, and the list itself appears to be floating over all the other elements on the page -- sometimes stupidly covering even the player itself.

 The only way I found around this was to lower the playlist object's opacity a little bit.
-On one hand, this makes the control panel re-appear on top of the list, but on the other hand, also reduces the size of the area by which you can grab the list in order to scroll up or down.
-If you still can't see the control panel (Kiwi, Ecosia), there is a backup of the panel located at the lower end of the download box, use that as a last resort.
+This may make the control panel re-appear on top of the list but also reduces the size of the area by which you can grab the list in order to scroll up or down.
+If you still can't see the control panel, there is a backup of the panel located at the lower end of the download box, use that as a last resort.
 You can also manually toggle between the opacity values of 1 (default) and 0.99 by either tapping on the "Used for playback" or the "Alternatives" button.

-Another important change: programmatically we can only move to the next entry of a playlist if the playlist object is not minimized and the upcoming entry is located in close proximity of the visible part of the list (i.e. it was already loaded).
-Every time we "close" the playlist object, the stored links to other videos become invalid in the sense that using them would trigger a full page refresh along the way, thereby removing the Yt6 script from memory.
-Therefore the program first attempts to automatically open the playlist object when a video is getting within 10 seconds away from the end, then tries to scroll to the current video on the list to meet these prerequisites in time before the video ends, and if they are not met, avoids attempting navigation.
-For now, this mechanism is in the test phase and only works if the "Remove ads" radio button is ticked.
+Another important change: programmatically we can only move to the next entry of a playlist if the playlist object is not minimized and the upcoming entry is within sight -- i.e. located in close proximity of the currently visible part of the playlist.
+Every time we "close" the playlist object, the stored links to other videos become invalid in the sense that using them would trigger a full page reload, thereby removing the Yt6 script from memory.
+Therefore the program first attempts to automatically open the playlist object when a video is getting within 10 seconds away from its end, then tries to scroll near the current video on the list to meet these prerequisites in time, and if they are not met, simply avoids attempting navigation.
+For now, this mechanism is in the test phase and only works if the "Remove ads" radio button is turned on.

 Supported browsers

-On Desktop, the script should work with almost any browser now.
+On Desktop, the script should work with almost any browser.
 The only criteria is that they must support the usage of bookmarklets or have userscript add-on capabilities, which most of them do.

 1. Firefox